slangenbach/notes/finetuning_llms.md

     - The training objective does not change (next token prediction)
 * fine-tuning usually happens after pre-training
 * fine-tuning tasks include _extraction_ (same text in, less text out, i.e. reading) and _expansion_ (same text in, more text out, i.e. writing)
+* Expansion  tasks are usually much harder to accomplish than extraction tasks

 ## What is instruction-tuning?